Pranav-Lejith/ModelTrainer-V1/README.md

 - **Epochs**: The number of times the entire training dataset is passed through the neural network.
 - **Learning Rate**: The rate at which the model updates its weights during training.

-### Reset to Normal User

-- **Reset to Normal User**: Allows the developer to reset the app to normal user mode, disabling the advanced options.

 ### Summary